mars0i/majure/doc/tips.md

 * `definterface`
 * `gen-interface`

-For use with MASON, it probably doesn't matter whether you use `defprotocol` or `definterface`.  `definterface` requires that you use type specifications, but if you add type hints to `defprotocol`.
-A `definterface` definition is easier to read than a `defprotocol` definition with type hints, but `defprotocol` provides more conveniences for use with Clojure.
-Actually, though, taking the type hints off of defprotocol didn't seem to slow things down.
+For use with MASON, it's not clear that it matters whether you use `defprotocol` or `definterface`.
+I've gotten the same speed with both.
+`definterface` requires that you use type specifications.
+Type hints are allowed but ignored on `defprotocol`.  `defprotocol` provides more conveniences for use with Clojure.
+(However, if you want to use an interface defined in Clojure from Java, you might have to use `definterface`.)

 `gen-interface` allows you to extend another interface, but this probably isn't needed.
 For example, it was easy to define